 Keto also protects the gut lining.

 For the same – well, similar – reason, a keto diet also protects the gut lining.
-A diet that is low on sugar – read keto diet - prevents damage to the inner linings of the stomach.
-This also prevents leakage of food or unhealthy compounds into the bloodstream.
+A diet that is low on sugar – read keto diet – prevents damage to the inner linings of the stomach.
+This also prevents the leakage of food or harmful compounds into the bloodstream.